itsMeLaura/poem-project/README.md

 # poem-project

-The light and the dark are shado clothing.
+The light and the dark are shadow clothing.